bmillham/starlink-graph/README.md

 </ul>

 # Prerequisites
-You will need starlink-grps-tools from https://github.com/sparky8512/starlink-grpc-tools Some distributions (Manjaro) do not have matplotlib installed by default.
-Install it with pip3 install matplotlib or apt install python3-matplotlib
+You will need starlink-grps-tools from https://github.com/sparky8512/starlink-grpc-tools<br>
+Some distributions (Manjaro) do not have matplotlib installed by default.
+Install it with <b>pip3 install matplotlib</b>
+or <b>apt install python3-matplotlib</b>
 <p>To create the new obstruction animation ffmpeg is required (called directly so no python modules are needed)
 <p>NEW: Added experimental usage tracking.
 The data is saved in a sqlite3 database, so to use the feature sqlite3
 must be installed on your system.